 One option is to choose a color that is traditionally sent to those who are grieving.
 White is a popular sympathy color since it speaks to hope, peace, and purity.
+In the west, you can’t go wrong sending white flowers for sympathy.
 Other soft colors including peach and pink are also appropriate options.
 If you don’t know the deceased very well, these traditional colors are an excellent choice.

 Another option is to honor the deceased with their favorite color.
 If they loved purple, go ahead and send a funeral arrangement of purple blooms.
 Similarly, think about the preferences of those who are mourning.
 If they love orange and red don’t be afraid to send a warm bouquet coupled with a thoughtful note.